sudipmondalcse/ParStream-seq/README.md

 Go through the **user_manual.doc** file for the same instruction.<br/>

 #### Feedback <br/>
-Any further information mail me at sudip.wbsu@gmail.com
+Any further information mail me at smcse_rs@caluniv.ac.in